w3cping/credential-considerations/credentials-age-considerations.md

 ## Abstract

-Many websites, some in response to legal requirements, wish to confirm the user's age or some other property from an identity credential, often to limit access to resources or use of a service.
+Many websites, some in response to legal requirements, wish to access an issued identity credential for the user, often to limit access to use of a service to people of a certain age or to confirm a legal identity.
 Web standards have been proposed to allow sites to request, from a user agent (browser or wallet provider) either an identity credential, or confirmation of some particular property (age, age bracket, institutional affiliation, etc.).
 These proposals introduce various concerns for the rights of users, including privacy and free expression online.

 Separate from whether these technical mechanisms are advisable at all, or advisable for Internet or Web standardization, any proposal should directly consider the impacts on human rights (listed, non-exhaustively, below).

 ## Privacy

-* how are identity/age characteristics shared with origins? (minimization; control)
+* how are identity characteristics shared with origins? (minimization; control)
 * what does the identity provider learn about the user's activity?
 * do identities or identity properties contribute to linkability of activity between or within sites?
-* when and in what contexts will age or credentials be requested once available? (see Rigidity and Accountability, below)
+* when and in what contexts will credentials (or particular credential properties such as age) be requested once available? (see Rigidity and Accountability, below)
 * what information does a user have when deciding whether to share credential information? how will information be retained, used, sold or shared? (transparency; control)

 There is a real danger of a papers-please web, where anonymous or pseudonymous use of online services becomes heavily restricted, and surveillance and discrimination become commonplace.